sypai/my-docker/learning-docker.md

 `docker network prune` Remove all unused networks.
 Unused networks are those which are not referenced by any containers.

 `docker network rm` Remove one or more networks by name or identifier.
 To remove a network, you must disconnect any containers connected to it.

+## Docker Images

+`docker image build` Build an image from a Dockerfile

+`docker image history` Show the history of an image

+`docker image inspect` Display detailed information on one or more images

+`docker image ls` List images

+`docker image prune` Remove all dangling images.
+If `-a` is specified, will also remove all images not referenced by any container

+`docker image pull NAME` Pull an image or a repository from a registry

+`docker image push NAME` Push an image or a repository to a registry

+`docker image rm` Remove one or more images

+`docker image tag SOURCE_IMAGE[:TAG] TARGET_IMAGE[:TAG]` Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE